driverdrift/Android-Initialization/shell.md

 ```

 # Wireless debugging
+Set adbd process of target device in TCP mode
 ```
 adb tcpip 5555  # Set target device to listen for a TCP/IP connection on port 5555.
 # Temporary listener; will revert after device reboot.